This Watercolor Coffee Filter Snowflakes craft is a super fun to make aaaand…super EASY craft idea!

 -Cup of water

-Fold the coffee filter in half, then again and once more.
-Use the watercolors to paint over the coffee filter on both sides, making sure the watery paint saturates the whole filter (don’t add too much water or over soak it).
-Unfold the coffee filter and TA-DA…a beautiful colorful snowflake.
-Place on something flat and dry.
+Use the watercolors to paint over the coffee filter on both sides, making sure the watery paint saturates the filter (don’t add too much water or over soak it).
+Fold the coffee filter in half, then in half again.
+Use scissors to cut small ovals, triangles and slits at the side that is NOT the folding side.
+Unfold and let dry.

 They looks great if you tape them to the windows in kids room or even better…make a garland out of them!